wbthomason/packer.nvim/README.md

 7. [Status](#status)

 ## Notices
+- **2020-12-10**: The `disable_commands` configuration flag now affects non-`startup` use as well.
+  This means that, by default, `packer` will create commands for basic operations for you.
 - **2020-11-13**: There is now a default implementation for a floating window `open_fn` in `packer.util`.
 - **2020-09-04:** Due to changes to the Neovim `extmark` api (see: